30 Zero Waste Tips for Your Home

 Reuse Old Sheets and Towels

-Before you throw away sheets, towels and other fabric items, consider transforming them into rags for cleaning, applying wood stain in the workshop and wiping up outdoor messes.
+Don’t throw away things like sheets, towels and other fabric items, consider transforming them into rags for cleaning, applying wood stain in the workshop and wiping up outdoor messes.
 Keep that fabric out of a landfill as long as possible!
-Here are 10 cleaning mistakes that are actually making your home dirtier.

 Layer with Wool Before Turning Up the Heat

 Whether on sheep or a human, wool regulates body temperature.
 You may be surprised how much warmer you feel after putting on a pair of wool socks and wrapping yourself in a wool blanket.
-Check out these 10 clever ways to repurpose an old wool blanket.
+You can even repurpose an old wool blanket into mittens.

 Turn the Water Off While Brushing Your Teeth

-Of course you should wet your brush and rinse it off when youre done brushing.
-But whats the point of running the water while the brush is in your mouth?
+Of course you should wet your brush and rinse it off when you’re done brushing.
+But what’s the point of running the water while the brush is in your mouth?
 Turn off the tap to save water and add to your zero waste efforts.
-While toothbrushes and floss are essential for dental hygiene, these brilliant uses for them have nothing to do with your teeth.

 Unplug Electronics When Not in Use